-- attempts to define "correct thought" have a long history - Aristotle, Plato...Descarte, Kant, Carnap...Russell, Wittgenstein, Frege... - innate vs. empirical knowledge - syllogisms laws of thought, or patterns of correct thought - Categorical syllogisms: All A are B; x is A; therefore x is B. - Socrates is a man; men are mortal; therefore, Socrates is mortal. - Conditional syllogisms: - Only people with good grades get into college; Kate is in college; Kate must have gotten good grades. - Disjunctive syllogisms: - All living things are plants or animals; Snoopy is not a plant; therefore, Snoopy is an animal. - example of a fallacy: - Insects crawl; Charlotte crawls; therefore, Charlotte is an insect. - [incorrect she is a spider, which is an arachnid]
+- attempts to define "correct thought" have a long history - Aristotle, Plato...Descarte, Kant, Carnap...Russell, Wittgenstein, Frege... - innate vs. empirical knowledge - syllogisms laws of thought, or patterns of correct thought - Categorical syllogisms: All A are B; x is A; therefore x is B. - Socrates is a man; men are mortal; therefore, Socrates is mortal. - Conditional syllogisms: - Only people with good grades get into college; Kate is in college; Kate must have gotten good grades. - Disjunctive syllogisms: - All living things are plants or animals; Snoopy is not a plant; therefore, Snoopy is an animal. - examples of a fallacy: - Insects crawl; Charlotte crawls; therefore, Charlotte is an insect. - [incorrect she is a spider, which is an arachnid, not an insect] - Whenever it rains, the ground gets wet.
+The ground is wet.
+Therefore, it must have rained. - [incorrect there could have been other reasons.
+This is an example of Abductive reasoning]